-The first person in a household to register for a HMO permit is issued with an authorisation card which is shared with all residents in the HMO property in order to buy visitor permits.
+The first person in a household to register for a HMO permit is issued with an authorisation card which is shared with all residents in the HMO property in order to buy visitor parking permits.

-Cost of a HMO parking permit
+HMO parking permit costs

 You may be eligible for a discount dependent on your vehicle type:

 - short car parking discounts are available if your car is shorter than 2.7 metres in length

 - low emission parking discounts are available for electric/LPG powered cars and cars with emissions up to 120g/km2 (vehicle tax bands A-C)

 You can find vehicle tax information on a new or used car online from the Vehicle Certification Agency.

 You will be charged the standard rate for any vehicles which do not qualify for the discounted rate.

 Number of months

 |Discounted rate||Standard rate|